mlgupta/keyper-web/content/home/faq.md

 # General
 ## What is Keyper?
-Keyper is an SSH Key Manager
+Keyper is an SSH Key Based Authentication Manager
 ## Why Keyper?
 We, as system administrators and developers, regularly use OpenSSH's public key authentication (aka password-less login) on Linux servers.
 The mechanism works based on public-key cryptography.
 One adds his/her RSA/DSA key to the authorized_keys file on the server.
 The user with the corresponding private key can login without a password.
 It works great until the number of servers starts to grow.
 It becomes a pain to manage the authorized_keys file on all the servers.
 Account revocation becomes a pain as well.
 Keyper aims to centralize all such SSH Public Keys within an organization.
 With Keyper, one can force key rotation, easily revoke keys, and centrally lock accounts.
 ## Is Keyper opensource?